MicrosoftDocs/powerapps-docs/articles/app-from-sharepoint.md

 In PowerApps, generate a three-screen app automatically to manage data in a SharePoint list, whether the site is on-premises or in the cloud.

 By default, every generated app has a screen for browsing records, a screen for showing details of a record, and a screen for creating or updating records.
-Heuristics suggest the best layout and content for each screen, but you'll probably need to customize the app to suit your needs.
+The best layout and content for each screen is automatically determined, but you'll probably need to customize the app to suit your needs.

 If you're unfamiliar with PowerApps, see [Introduction to PowerApps](getting-started.md).